Nathan-Ballantyne/COMPX318A1/java-server/readme.md

 database mariaDB: http://116.251.192.118/phpmyadmin, username: compx318 password: compx318
 only ports 4040-4049 are open for Server

-will log in directly to folder with java code, can use PuTTy/WinSCP on windows, on linux terminal
+will log in directly to folder with java code, can use PuTTy/WinSCP on windows, or terminal if on linux
 ```
 ## Compile and Run
 ```